david-wb/ball-and-stick-rl/README.md

 # Setup

-This currently repo depends on a [fork of MuJoCo](https://github.com/david-wb/mujoco) which contains a small change to support anisotropic friction for the omni-wheels in contact with the sphere.
-You'll first need to clone and build the fork, including the python bindings, and then install them into the poetry environment of this repo with `poetry add <path to python sdist>`.
+This currently repo depends on a [fork of MuJoCo](https://github.com/david-wb/mujoco) which contains a [small change](https://github.com/google-deepmind/mujoco/pull/2751) to support anisotropic friction for the omni-wheels in contact with the sphere.
+You'll first need to clone and build the fork, including the python bindings, and then edit the absolute path to the `mujoco-3.3.5.tar.gz` in the `pyproject.toml` file.

 Install dependencies with `poetry`